 Frank: My degree was definitely a door opener for finding my first job in 1999.
 Studying abroad was something special and made me very interesting for employers.
 The international experience and knowledge of the English language have helped me throughout my professional life.

 Andrea: It was very important.
 While today it is considered normal to complete part of your studies abroad to get some international experience and hone your English language skills, in 2000 it was something distinguished and set you apart in a good way.
 My studies at Abertay taught me a new approach to learning.
 I absorbed this concept of self-directed learning and it has become second nature.
 A capability that is ‘silver’ in studies but ‘gold’ in business, where the only constant is change.

-Frank: I am currently working as a Business Strategy Manager at E.ON Business Services GmbH (EBS) in Hannover, Germany.
+Frank: I am currently working as Digital IT Collaboration & Transformation Manager at E.ON Business Services GmbH (EBS) in Hannover, Germany.
 EBS is the multifunctional support unit of E.ON SE, one of the world’s largest investor-owned electricity and gas companies.
 EBS unites Group-wide business services for Finance, HR and IT together under one roof.
-My work involves developing a corporate strategy for EBS, based on the Business, IT, HR and Finance strategies of the E.ON Group.
-In this role, I have designed an approach for developing strategies and bringing together the right people to discuss and define the future set-up of EBS and the right measures and initiatives to get there.
+My work involves looking into new methods and tools to support E.ON's digital transformation.
+I am investigating and implementing new ways of collaboration, working and learning, as well as setting up modern, collaborative working environments.

 Both: The first coursework results because they were so different from what you do in Germany – it was exciting to discover how we had got on with our first piece of coursework.
-Working on your Honours Project, or revising for the exams until late in the evening, then going out with your friends for a pint and a whisky to wind down.
+Working on your Honours Project or revising for the exams until late in the evening and then going out with your friends for a pint and a whisky to wind down.
 Also, graduating in the Caird Hall is something we will never forget.

 Learn more about our Business Management Course